imkevinchu/soupbone-zine/src/content/zine/z10/02-out-of-the-soup.md

 1. Hang out with old people and listen to their stories.
 Engage in political activism with them (many of them are very good at this, because they have a lot of time and a lot of passion).
 Visit museums and look at the long arc of human history, and the small particulars of certain places at certain times.
 Volunteer at a lesbian archive; I did this when I still lived in Boston and it fucking rocked.
 2. Try talking about your sadness in another language.
 Does it change character in Spanish?
 Is it as convincing?
 3. Depression narrows your view so much.
 It gives you horse blinders for joy.
 More than that: it colors *everything* in its image, giving you Taylor’s Version of everything, if Taylor was depression personified.
 That’s not all there is.
 It’s simply not true.
 SO: try making a list of other things that exist in the world.
 They don’t have to be happy things.
 They just have to be things outside of your little corner of life.
 For instance:
-    a.
-Somewhere a hockey team is practicing, and the rink smells like sweat and nacho cheese.
+    - Somewhere a hockey team is practicing, and the rink smells like sweat and nacho cheese.
-    b.
-Somewhere someone is thrilled with the blueberry plant in their home garden, and a little afraid of the vast quantity of blueberries now in their possession, and is plopping blueberries into little containers to give to their neighbors.
+    - Somewhere someone is thrilled with the blueberry plant in their home garden, and a little afraid of the vast quantity of blueberries now in their possession, and is plopping blueberries into little containers to give to their neighbors.
-    c.
-Somewhere a teenager is discovering, slowly, that they might be trans.
+    - Somewhere a teenager is discovering, slowly, that they might be trans.
-    d.
-Someone’s dying their hair with box dye.
+    - Someone’s dying their hair with box dye.
-    e.
-A budding writer is writing fanfiction about a movie you’ve never watched and will never watch.
+    - A budding writer is writing fanfiction about a movie you’ve never watched and will never watch.
-    f.
-And so on and so forth.
+    - And so on and so forth.

 **Where we are now**

 And by “we” I mean me, but also by proxy mean people who consider and sometimes follow the above advice.

 I moved in with my sister in Gainesville, Florida and am taking a leave of absence from my PhD program to work at a bookstore.
 I’m long-distance from my girlfriend and have left so many of my friends behind, but I’m slowly building something here.
 I hang out with a retired crazy-smart rail-thin poet, and a married lesbian couple only a little older than me but maternal in their higher-paycheck-y home and dogs, and my sister, who has turned into (has always been) a really cool person, and a trans filmmaker who loves lifting weights, and my queer billiards team (this is a thing that is possible to do in the world).
 It’s worth being alive just to witness how beautiful they all are, to try to tell you about it.